nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 ### Allergies ###
 When GP Connect returns an allergy it will supply all the allergy data.

-Include the following FHIR profiles:
+For each Allergy item returned, include the following FHIR profiles:
 *	The AllergyIntolerance profile of the Allergy
 *	The ProblemHeader profiles of any directly linked Problems

 ### Immunisation ###
 When GP Connect returns an immunisation it will supply all the immunisation data.

-Include the following FHIR profiles:
+For each Immunisation item returned, include the following FHIR profiles:
 *	The Immunization profile of the Immunisation
 *	The ProblemHeader profiles of any directly linked Problems

 ### Uncategorised data ###
 When GP Connect returns uncategorised data it will supply all the data about the uncategorised data.

-Include the following FHIR profiles:
+For each Uncategorised data item returned, include the following FHIR profiles:
 *	The Observation profile of the Uncategorised Data
 *	The ProblemHeader profiles of any directly linked Problems